fabri1983/marioBadClone/README.md

 	You will provide more vertices/triangles to the pipeline, and less fragments to process.

 - CG Shaders
 	Every material has its own CG shader with specific optimizations targeting android platform.
-This allow to remove some assumptions that Unity adds when compiles a shaderlab shader.
+This allow to remove some assumptions that Unity adds when compiles a shader.